whisthq/whist/backend/webserver/README.md

 ## Testing

 Deploying your code locally is not currently supported.
-However, it is possible to test your code programmatically.
+However, it is possible to test your code locally.

 1. First, you'll need to spin up a local PostgreSQL database.